LamersBart/S3-Portfolio/README.md

 <details>
 <summary><b>&nbsp;Groepsproject (Ordinner)</b></summary>

-In het groepsproject (Ordinner) hebben we de volgende punten uit de ACM Code of Ethics and Professional Conduct toegepast [^5]:
+In het groepsproject (Ordinner) hebben we rekening gehouden met de volgende punten uit de ACM Code of Ethics and Professional Conduct [^5]:

 Design and implement systems that are robustly and usably secure: